link-discord/mineflayer-auto-eat/README.md

 ```

 #### bot.autoEat.options.priority
-Acceptable Values are "saturation" or "foodPoints"
+Acceptable Values are "saturation", "foodPoints" or "effectiveQuality"
-When choosing "saturation" the bot will search for the food with the highest saturation instead of highest food points

 default: "foodPoints"

 #### bot.autoEat.options.startAt
-If the bot reaches that number of food points the bot will start to eat
+If the bot has less food points than that number, it will start eating

 default: 14